 The Supreme Court legalized abortion nationwide in 1973 in a ruling called the Roe v.
 Wade decision.
 Since then, many people who are opposed to abortion have been trying to get either: a) the Supreme Court to reverse itself and overturn Roe v.
 Wade; or b) have the U. S. Congress pass legislation to supersede the ruling.
-If the Supreme Court or Congress simply overturned or negated the Roe v.
-Wade decision, i.e., as though the decision had never been handed down, what would be the net effect?
+Now that the Supreme Court overturned the Roe v.
+Wade decision per the Dobbs v.
+Jackson decision (24 Jun 2022), what is the net effect?

-- a) It would be illegal for anyone to be in favor of abortion rights. - b) Women could be prosecuted under existing federal law for having an abortion. - c) Doctors who performed abortions could be tried for murder under existing federal law. - d) Women would be required to report pregnancy to the federal government so they could be monitored until giving birth. - e) Both b) and c).
+- a) It is illegal for anyone to be in favor of abortion rights. - b) Women can be prosecuted under existing federal law for having an abortion. - c) Doctors who performed abortions can be tried for murder under existing federal law. - d) Women are required to report pregnancy to the federal government so they could be monitored until giving birth. - e) Both b) and c).